lockss/lockss.github.io/administrators/admin/setting-up/clockss-file-transfer-guidelines.md

  - [ ] pushed to our CLOCKSS FTP server (CLOCKSS SFTP coming soon); or
  - [ ] which we can pull from FTP or SFTP servers.
 We have some ability to pull from an AWS bucket, rsync target, or other custom source.

-Establish and implement standards for:
+Please establish and implement standards for: